HigherOrderCO/agda-cli/README.md

 ### agda-cli

-The main command-line interface for checking and running Agda files.
+The main command-line interface for checking, running, and compiling Agda files.

 ```
-agda-cli [check|run] <file.agda>
+agda-cli [check|run|runIO] <file.agda> [backend]
 ```

-- `check`: Checks the Agda file and displays any errors or holes.
+- `check`: Checks the Agda file and displays any errors, holes, or warnings.
 - `run`: Runs the Agda program and displays the output.
+- `runIO`: Compiles and runs the Agda program with IO capabilities.

 ### agda-compile